ABOUT PI BETA PHI FOUNDATION | FUNDS AND PROGRAMS | GIVING SOCIETIES | INITIATIVES

 Pi Beta Phi Foundation maintains the Holt House Fund for the purposes of providing funds to operate Holt House throughout the year and to preserve the organization's heritage.

 Pi Beta Phi Foundation has two programs in in place to assist the Fraternity House Corporation and Chapter House Corporations with support for housing, an integral part of the Pi Phi member experience.
-The Chapter House Improvement Program provides chapter-specific funds to support general qualified improvements and ongoing expenses, and the Educational Area Grant Program which allows the Foundation to assist in raising charitable gifts for a capital project.
+The Chapter House Improvement Program provides chapter-specific funds to support general qualified improvements and ongoing expenses.
+The Educational Area Grant Program allows the Foundation to assist in raising charitable gifts for a capital project.